mikenomitch/terraform-aws-hashistack/README.md

 This is a terraform module for setting up a Hashistack on AWS.

-The HashiStack consists of Terraform, Consul, Vault, and Nomad.
+The HashiStack consists of Consul, Vault, and Nomad on infrastructure launched by Terraform.

-After a short initial settup (providing keys and small config), and a `terraform apply` the a user should be able to quickly deploy containerized applications to a personal Nomad cluster.
+After a short initial settup a user is able to deploy containerized applications to a Nomad cluster.

+### Usage

+- Get credentials for an AWS account.
+- `export AWS_ACCESS_KEY_ID=${YOUR_ACCESS_KEY}`
+- `export AWS_SECRET_ACCESS_KEY=${YOUR_SECRET_KEY}`
+- `terraform apply` (this will take several minutes)
+- Access your Hashistack via EC2.

+### Deps

+Requires Terraform 12, an AWS account.

 ### TODOs

-- Ensure nodes find eachother properly
+- Ensure nomad nodes find eachother properly
+- Make sure consul and nomad clients load properly
 - Nice outputs on terraform apply for quick access
 - Get Docker container running as example task
 - Write out How to Use Docs